-- (a) Only loans from established below-market, multifamily lenders will be considered; sources of mortgage subsidies include the following: Federal Home Loan Bank (FHLB) Affordable Housing Program (AHP), PHAs, local Community Development Block Grant (CDBG) funds (for on-site improvements only; includes Small Cites program), HUD Section 108, other local development funds and RD.
+- (a) Only loans from the following sources will be considered: - the local PHA, - Community Development Block Grant (CDBG) Small Cities program funds (for on-site improvements only), - HUD Section 108, 202 or 811, - Federal Home Loan Bank Affordable Housing Program, - local government housing development funds and - RD Section 515.

 Other sources of public funding may qualify PROVIDED THEY ARE APPROVED IN WRITING IN ADVANCE by the Agency.
-(Approval of a particular source in prior years does not meet this requirement.)
-In order to qualify, loans must be listed as a source in the application, have a term of at least 20 years and an interest rate less than or equal to two percent (2%). - (b) Adjustments to the purchase price of the land by the seller, uncommitted RPP funds or other Agency loans, state credits and bond financing are not considered sources of mortgage subsidy. - (c) Applications will be awarded five (5) points for having a commitment of at least \$100,000 in qualifying mortgage subsidy funds.
+(Approval of a particular source in prior years does not

+- meet this requirement.)
+In order to qualify, loans must be listed as a source in the full application, have a term of at least 20 years and an interest rate less than or equal to two percent (2%). - (b) Adjustments to the purchase price of the land by the seller, uncommitted RPP funds or other Agency loans, state credits and bond financing are not considered sources of mortgage subsidy. - (c) Applications will be awarded five (5) points for having a commitment of at least \$100,000 in qualifying mortgage subsidy funds.
 Projects will earn a greater amount of points based on the total amount of funds per unit, as described below: